AptS-1548/LLEPPlugins/README.md

 # AptS-1547/LLEPPlugins
-My plugins for LeviLaminaBDS.
+Plugins I developed for LeviLaminaBDS.
-Now there are 5 plugins in this repository.
+There are now 5 plugins in the repository.

-**Plugins that in the `legacyScriptEngine` required your LLBDS installed [LiteLDev/LegacyScriptEngine](https://github.com/LiteLDev/LegacyScriptEngine)**
+**Plugins that in the `legacyScriptEngine` requires you to install the LLBDS plugin [LiteLDev/LegacyScriptEngine](https://github.com/LiteLDev/LegacyScriptEngine)**

-I will soon complete Readme.md, maybe tomorrow.
+I will finish the README.md soon, maybe tomorrow.